 The new WPS Interop for Python module introduces the Python Procedure that lets you use Python syntax inside a SAS program with shared use of data using Pandas DataFrames.

 New, too, is the WPS Matrix Programming module.
 This introduces support for the IML procedure for advanced matrix manipulation and algorithm development using IML language syntax.
-IML language syntax is ideal for developing advanced modelling and optimization algorithms.
+IML language syntax is ideal for developing advanced modeling and optimization algorithms.
 The IML procedure also offers an additional method for using R directly from the matrix programming environment.

 More advanced statistical methods